sagban/permitflowAI/docs/HACKATHON_SUBMISSION.md

   - **Enterprise**: Cloud Dataflow for large-scale ETL, Pub/Sub for event streaming, real-time updates
   - Job 1: Extract and normalize incidents + historical permits from SAP/Maximo and other sources
   - Job 2: Chunk, embed (Gemini text-embedding), and upsert to vector store
-- **Search**: Contextual retrieval with namespace filtering and site-specific filters
-- **Enterprise**: Multi-region RAG deployment for global availability and low latency

 ### Tools & Infrastructure